RichardFelix/HLSv2/README.md

 scatterChart( String filePath [, int Xcolumn, [int Ycolumn], int width, int height, string theme, boolean logview] )
-	-Will draw a scatter chart with the given data file -Optional Xcolumn and Ycolumn axis array which are the columns of the data of your choice -If no Xcolumn and Ycolumn axis array are not given HLS will use the two first columns -Optional width and height can be chosen by user
+	-Will draw a scatter chart with the given data file -Optional Xcolumn and Ycolumn axis array which are the columns of the data of your choice -If no Xcolumn, it will use the first column.
+   	    -If no Ycolumn, it will use all other columns except Xcolumn.
+	-Optional width and height can be chosen by user
             -if null or no width and height are chosen then HLS will use your browser width and height -Optional theme can be chosen from these three choices ( 'dark', 'light', 'neon') -if no theme is chosen HLS will color it with the default array of colors
         -Optional logview toggle false to toggle the view off and true for on